 SeCRETS of ARCHITECTURE offers a series of eBooks (available for iPad through iBooks), each of which analyses a significant building or other work of architecture.
 Follow @simonunwin999 on twitter for news of new titles in the series.

-Simon Unwin's five textbooks are aimed at those who wish to understand the workings of architecture.
+Simon Unwin's six textbooks are aimed at those who wish to understand the workings of architecture.
 They are available from Amazon and other online booksellers.